 Cruel Intentions: the ’90s Musical

-Laced with back-to-back songs including Bittersweet Symphony (The Verve), Every You and Every Me (Placebo), Bye Bye Bye (*NSYNC), Sometimes (Britney Spears), Just A Girl (No Doubt), Foolish Games (Jewel), Genie In A Bottle (Christina Aguilera), Candy (Mandy Moore), Breakfast At Tiffany’s (Deep Blue Something), Kiss Me (Sixpence None the Richer), Iris (The Goo Goo Dolls), I’ll Make Love To You (Boyz II Men), and more.
+Audiences will be treated to a killer line up of back-to-back hits including Bittersweet Symphony (The Verve), Every You and Every Me (Placebo), Bye Bye Bye (*NSYNC), Sometimes (Britney Spears), Just A Girl (No Doubt), Foolish Games (Jewel), Genie In A Bottle (Christina Aguilera), Candy (Mandy Moore), Breakfast At Tiffany’s (Deep Blue Something), Kiss Me (Sixpence None the Richer), Iris (The Goo Goo Dolls), I’ll Make Love To You (Boyz II Men), and more.

-Hallmark heartthrob Drew Weston will be very much the brooding ab-fest as Ryan Phillippe’s character Sebastian.
-Drew is no stranger to the stage, having starred as Danny Zuko in Grease, in MTC’s Hay Fever, Dream Lover and Mary Poppins.
+Hallmark movie heartthrob Drew Weston will be very much the brooding ab-fest as Ryan Phillippe’s character Sebastian.
+Drew is also no stranger to the mainstage, having starred as Danny Zuko in Grease, as well as roles in Dream Lover, Mary Poppins and MTC’s Hay Fever.

-Helpmann Award-nominated performer Francine Cain has a slew of mainstage principal role credits including ‘Regina’ in the Tony Award Winner Rock of Ages, and ‘Frenchy’ in the national tour of Grease.
-Francine will play the naive Cecile, made famous by Selma Blair who becomes entangled in Sebastian and Kathryn’s plot of revenge, and participates in ‘that’ iconic kiss with Kathryn.
+Helpmann Award-nominated performer Francine Cain has a slew of mainstage principal role credits and will play the naive Cecile (played by Selma Blair in the movie), who becomes entangled in Sebastian and Kathryn’s plot of revenge, and participates in ‘that’ iconic kiss with Kathryn.

 Kelsey Halge has landed her breakout role as the virtuous Annette Hargrove, the subject of Sebastian’s desires, played by Reese Witherspoon in the movie.

-Australian Jazz vocalist, violinist and musical theatre star Fem Belling stars as Mrs Caldwell.
+Australian ARIA nominated jazz vocalist and multi award winning musical theatre star Fem Belling stars as Mrs Caldwell.
 Fem’s previous roles include principal characters in Hairspray, Fame, Footloose, Cats & Liza Minnelli in the 2011 production of The Boy from Oz starring Todd McKenney.
-She lays claim to 5 Vita awards, a Green Room Award nomination and shares an ARIA nomination from her involvement in The Public Opinion Afro Orchestra.

 A dynamite, energetic ensemble rounds out the cast with Etuate Lutui, Daniel Erbacher (Legally Blonde, It’s Only Life, Grease), Sheridan Adams, Morgan Heynes and Darcey Eagle (Billy Elliot, the Musical, Lazarus, Tommy).

 Leading the creative team is multi-Green Room Award nominated Alister Smith, who achieved widespread critical acclaim for the national tour of The Wedding Singer, and sellout seasons of Bring It On: The Musical.
-The talented Daniel Puckey (Muriel’s Wedding The Musical, The Book of Mormon) takes on the role as Musical Director, with dynamic choreographer Freya List (Chess, Next To Normal, RENT) bringing fresh ‘90s energy to the 21 iconic songs which range from powerhouse ballads to rock anthems.
+The talented Daniel Puckey (Muriel’s Wedding The Musical, The Book of Mormon) thrills as Musical Director and leader of the live band, with dynamic choreographer Freya List (Chess, Next To Normal, RENT) bringing fresh ‘90s energy to the 21 iconic songs that range from powerhouse ballads to rock anthems.

-Multi-Green Room Award nominee Costume Designer Isaac Lummis (Hello Dolly, A Gentlemans Guide to Love & Murder) will unleash the best of ‘90s fashion while prolific international Set Designer James Browne (Ghost the Musical, Velvet, Cabaret) and accomplished Lighting Designer Declan O’Neill (The Wedding Singer, Bring It On: The Musical) will bring to life the moody world of Manhattan’s seductive elite.
-Craig Wilkinson and the team at Optikal Bloc will take on Video design for the national tour.
+Accomplished Lighting Designer Declan O’Neill (The Wedding Singer, Bring It On: The Musical) brings to life the moody world of Manhattan’s seductive elite.
+Craig Wilkinson and the team at Optikal Bloc have crafted the Video Design for the national tour.